-E. The ORMS Client
+The ORMS Client

-The ORMS diagnostics algorithm is implemented by as a Microsoft OLE/DCOM component, and is controlled via a simple graphical user interface.
-This is called the ORMS Client, and it allows the user to initialize and update the ORMS, and run the diagnosis algorithm, and view the outages that have been diagnosed.
-See Fig. 8.
+The ORMS diagnostics algorithm is implemented by as a Microsoft OLE/DCOM component, and is controlled via a simple graphical user interface called the ORMS Client.
+The ORMC Client allows the user to initialize and update the ORMS, run the diagnosis algorithm, and view the outages that have been diagnosed.
+See Fig. 2.
 In the left pane is a list of outages that have been diagnosed.
 Each outage is labeled with the Tag of the component that is at fault.
 Components with a "" to their right are known to be faulted due to either SCADA measurements or trouble calls.
 The components without the "" are implied to be faulted by the ORMS algorithm.